JEDI? Like the Star Wars film?

 Oracle sales strategy 101: Keep pushing

 The fight over the contract has been understandably fierce because the stakes are so high.
-IBM made an initial complaint when they were ruled out of the running, but seems to have quickly made peace with the decision.
+IBM made an initial complaint when it was ruled out of the running, but seems to have quickly made peace with the decision.

-Oracle though have taken a slightly more aggressive strategy.
+Oracle though has taken a slightly more aggressive strategy.

-Oracle takes them to court – and loses
+Oracle takes the DoD to court (and loses)

-Unhappy with the DoD’s decision to rule them out of the JEDI contract, Oracle took them to court citing that they were:
+Unhappy with the DoD’s decision to rule it out of the JEDI contract, Oracle went to court, citing that the DoD was:

-- Gaming metrics in the procurement process to restrict competition for the contract – Oracle was ruled out for this reason as their security could not meet the contract’s criteria
+- Gaming metrics in the procurement process to restrict competition for the contract – Oracle was ruled out for this reason as its security could not meet the contract’s criteria

-- In breach of their own procurement rules by choosing to only select one company for the contract (we wonder if they would be complaining about this if they had been selected…)
+- In breach of its own procurement rules by choosing to only select one company for the contract (we wonder if Oracle would be complaining about this if it was the one selected…)

 - Unfairly biased towards Amazon as a number of individuals involved in the procurement process allegedly had deep ties with Amazon